-Nádasdy et al. (1999) trained rats to run in a wheel for water reinforcement and recorded from multiple electrodes in the hippocampus.
-They found repeating patterns of spikes in the awake, behaving rat; these same sequences were observed to be 'replayed' at a faster timescale during subsequent slow-wave sleep.
-Similar effect have been found by Kudrimoti et al. (1999); they observed reactivation of hippocampal discharge patterns during slow-wave sleep (SWS), and also during periods of quiet wakefulness.
-Louie & Wilson (2001) have reported similar effects during REM sleep - in this case, hippocampal 'replay' at the original timescale.
+Wilson & McNaughton (1994) recorded from large numbers of hippocampal 'place cells' during a spatial task, and during slow-wave sleep (SWS) before and after the task.
+They found that cells that fired together when the animal was in a particular location during the task were more likely to fire together in subsequent sleep, in comparison to sleep episodes preceding the behavioural task.
+Similar effects have been found by Nádasdy et al. (1999): they found repeating patterns of spikes in the hippocampus of awake, behaving rats running in a wheel; these same sequences were observed to be 'replayed' at a faster timescale during subsequent SWS.
+Kudrimoti et al. (1999) observed reactivation of hippocampal discharge patterns during SWS, and also during periods of quiet wakefulness.
+Louie & Wilson (2001) have reported similar effects during rapid eye movement (REM) sleep - in this case, hippocampal 'replay' at the original timescale.

-'Procedural' memory consolidation and slow-wave sleep?
+'Procedural' memory consolidation and sleep

-Karni & Sagi (1991) developed a visual texture discrimination task in which subjects have to detect a brief pattern of oriented lines.
+Karni & Sagi (1991) developed a visual texture discrimination task in which human subjects have to detect a brief pattern of oriented lines.
 They found that subjects improve on this task (but only in the trained eye and only in the trained retinotopic quadrant of that eye).
 More interesting is the fact that the improvement does not occur during practice, but at about 8 hours after the practice sessions (and these improvements are stable for years) (Karni & Sagi, 1993).
-Overnight improvements on this task follow a normal night's sleep, or a night's sleep in which SWS is disrupted, but no improvement followed a night's sleep in which REM is disrupted (Karni et al., 1994).
-Similarly, task performance improves after 'early' sleep but not 'late' sleep (Gais et al., 2000) - in humans, the first half of the night's sleep is dominated by SWS and the second half by REM.
-Stickgold et al. (2000), controlling for the effects of sleep deprivation on performance, have since found that improvement on this task requires sleep within 30 hours of training.
+This improvement requires sleep within 30 hours of training (Stickgold et al., 2000).
+It is more controversial what type of sleep is important (Karni et al., 1994; Gais et al., 2000) - partly because techniques for disrupting SWS but not REM (or vice versa) are imperfect.
+There may be truth in the 'sequential' hypothesis of Giuditta et al. (1995; see Ambrosini & Giuditta, 2001), which suggests that you need SWS then REM.

-Fischer et al. (2002) have shown that sleep improves subsequent performance of a sequential motor task (finger-to-thumb opposition in a particular sequence); the improvement was specific for the practised sequence and occurred whether subjects slept during the day or night; sleep deprivation itself had no effect on performance.
+Fischer et al. (2002) have shown that sleep improves subsequent performance of a sequential motor task (finger-to-thumb opposition in a particular sequence); the improvement was specific for the practised sequence and occurred whether subjects slept during the day or night.
+Sleep deprivation itself had no effect on performance.